Polyhalogen ions: Stability

 In general, a large counter cation or anion (such as Cs+ and [SbF6]−) can help stabilize the polyhalogen ions formed in the solid state from lattice energy considerations, as the packing efficiency increases.

 The polyhalogen cations are strong oxidizing agents, as indicated by the fact that they can only be prepared in oxidative liquids as a solvent, such as oleum.
 The most oxidizing and therefore most unstable ones are the species [X2]+ and [XF6]+ (X = Cl, Br), followed by [X3]+ and [IF6]+.

 The stability of the [X2]+ salts (X = Br, I) are thermodynamically quite stable.
 However, their stability in solution depends on the superacid solvent.
 For example, [I2]+ is stable in fluoroantimonic acid (HF with 0.2 N SbF5, H0 = −20.65), but disproportionates to [I3]+, [I5]+ and I2 when weaker fluoride acceptors, like NbF5, TaF5 or NaF, are added instead of SbF5.

-For polyhalogen anions with the same cation, the more stable ones are those with a heavier halogen at the center, symmetric ions are also more stable than asymmetric ones. therefore the stability of the anions decrease in the order:
+For polyhalogen anions with the same number of atoms, the more stable ones are those with a heavier halogen at the center, symmetric ions are also more stable than asymmetric ones. therefore the stability of the anions decrease in the order:

 Heteropolyhalogen ions with a coordination number larger than or equal to four can only exist with fluoride ligands.